Christian Taylor, CEO & Director

 Mark Drever, Director

 Mark received his B.S.
 Degree in Economics from the University of Pacific in 1979 and his J.D. from the Loyola School University School of Law in 1982.
 In 1988, Mark joined Fresh Express, a packaged salad manufacturer in Salinas, California.
 He served in various capacities for 18 years, including as President from 1993 – 2001 and as CEO until July 2005 when the company was sold to Chiquita.
-In 2007, Mark co-founded (with Steve Taylor) organicgirl. organicgirl develops, markets, and sells premium, organic food products including salads, dressings and juices.
+In 2007, Mark co-founded organicgirl. organicgirl develops, markets, and sells premium, organic food products including salads, dressings and juices.
 The company has grown from a start-up in 2007 to the second largest and fastest growing organic salad brand in the country.
 Mark has served as the CEO and Chairman of the company since 2008.
-Mark has been married to Robyn since 1980.
-They have two children Kevin and Bryan.
-Mark is active in numerous civic and ministry-related activities and organizations.
-He has a particular interest in community transformational models that assist non-profit service providers to coordinate and operate more effectively.
+Mark has been married to Robyn since 1980 and they have two children, Kevin and Bryan.

 Steve Taylor, Director